by C.E. Barber, D. Martin and C.A. Fruhauf* (9/13)

-To use the title from Mace and Rabins' well-known book on AD, caring for an AD victim is indeed a "36-hour day."
+To use the title from Mace and Rabins’ well-known book on AD, caring for a person with AD is indeed a “36-hour day.”
 Between 67 and 85 percent of AD victims are cared for outside institutional settings, usually in their own homes or in the homes of close family members.
 Caring for a victim of AD is frustrating, lonely and burdensome, with little hope for improvement in the AD patient.

 For families who care for a loved one suffering from AD, remember the following points:

 - Above all, take care of yourself so you are able to care for a loved one with AD.

 - Surround yourself with support systems (i.e., family, friends, respite care, support groups for individuals caring for AD victims).

 - Accept the fact that the patient’s lost skills are gone for good.